MinetestForFun/server-minetestforfun/mods/mobs/README.txt

 Changelog:

+1.27- Added new sheep, lava flan and spawn egg textures.
+New Lava Pick tool smelts what you dig.
+New atan checking function.
 1.26- Pathfinding feature added thanks to rnd, when monsters attack they become scary smart in finding you :) also, beehive produces honey now :)
 1.25- Mobs no longer spawn within 12 blocks of player or despawn within same range, spawners now have player detection, Code tidy and tweak.
 1.24- Added feature where certain animals run away when punched (runaway = true in mob definition)